sjmeunier/formulaic/README.md

 * Compound and simple interest
 * Compound and simple depreciation

-### Geometry

-* Area of circle, square, rectange, triangle and circle segment
-* Volume of cube, cylinder, sphere, rectangular block and cone
-* Circumference of circle
-* Perimeter of square and rectange
-* Surface area of cube, sphere and rectangular block

-### Trigonometry

-* Degree versions of Sin, Cos, Tan, Cosec, Sec, Cot, Acos, Asin, Atan, Cosh, Sinh, Tanh, Cosech, Sech, Coth

 ## Nuget

-This library is available as a Nuget package at www.nuget.org/packages/Meunier.MathLib/1.0.0
+This library is available as a Nuget package at www.nuget.org/packages/Meunier.Formulaic/1.0.0